erezrokah/serverless-monorepo-app/README.md

 `Domain` and `Client ID` are under `applications->${YOUR_APP_NAME}->settings`.

-`Audience` is `https://YOUR_DOMAIN/userinfo` and to get the certificate you'll need to scroll down, go to `Show Advanced Settings->Certificates->DOWNLOAD CERTIFICATE`.
+`Audience` is usually `https://YOUR_DOMAIN/userinfo` and to get the certificate you'll need to scroll down, go to `Show Advanced Settings->Certificates->DOWNLOAD CERTIFICATE`.

-You should have the certificate in `PEM` format.
+You should save the certificate in `PEM` format.

 #### Setup Dev Environments Files